ethersphere/bee-docs/docs/installation/install.md

       ```
       The `address` field contains the Gnosis Chain address of the node, simply add the `0x` prefix.
       :::danger
-        Do not share the contents of your `swarm.key` or any other kets with anyone, this example is for a throwaway account.
+        Do not share the contents of your `swarm.key` or any other keys with anyone, this example is for a throwaway account.
       :::

 ## 4. Fund Node